-- 2 tablespoons parsley chopped (plus extra for sprinkling)
+- 2 tablespoons parsley chopped (plus extra for garnish)

-- Add in the garlic, lower the heat and fry for 1 more minute.
+- Add in the garlic and fry for 1 more minute.
 Then add in the tinned tomatoes and red wine (if using) plus some salt and pepper.
-Bring to the boil, then turn down and allow to simmer for 10 minutes.
+Bring to the boil, then turn down and allow to simmer, with the lid off, for 10 minutes.

-- After 10 minutes add in 1 drained tin of butterbeans.
-Cook for a further 5 minutes.
-Then add in 2 tablespoons of chopped parsley.
+- After the casserole has been simmering for 10 minutes, add in the butter beans and the sausage pieces.
+Simmer for a further 5 minutes.
+Then stir in 2 tablespoons of chopped parsley.

 - Serve with mashed potatoes, rice or pasta and green vegetables - or just serve with crusty bread and a glass of whatever red wine you used in cooking.
 Sprinkle over some extra parsley as a garnish.

 - If you prefer not to use wine you can use chicken stock or water instead.